 The bill also includes a deletion of the word "which" in subsection (b) to clarify the language regarding cities that have operated under a form of government for four or more years.
 Furthermore, it repeals the existing section of K.S.A.
-12-184b, indicating a significant update to the law governing city elections and the inclusion of voters from extraterritorial areas.
+12-184b, indicating a significant update to the law governing city elections and the inclusion of residents in extraterritorial areas.
 The act will take effect upon its publication in the statute book.

 Statutes affected: